-- (1) light a fire or allow any fire to remain alight except: - (a) a barbecue or fire pit provided by the Council; or - (b) a portable liquid petroleum gas barbecue. - (2) ride or drive a vehicle or animal in a manner or in a place which is likely to damage or ruin any grassed area or turf surface or otherwise interfere with the use of the Council Land by another person; - (3) hang, place, affix or erect any advertising sign or advertisement; - (4) play, organise, practise or engage in any organised competitive sport; - engage in, play or practice any game or sport in such a manner as to be a danger to the safety of any person; - (6) operate or allow to be operated, any amusement for which a charge is made; - (7) make a collection for money; - (8) use any sound amplification device; - (9) hold any event, commercial or promotional activity; - (10) conduct personal training services for individuals or groups for which a charge is made; - (11) operate, or allow to operate any amusement for which a charge is made; - (12) hold any circus, carnival, fete, festival, or fair; - (13) conduct or celebrate a wedding.
+- (1) light a fire or allow any fire to remain alight except: - (a) a barbecue or fire pit provided by the Council; or - (b) a portable liquid petroleum gas barbecue. - (2) Plant any tree or plant within a nature strip, road or road reserve - (3) Place or erect any fence, gate or any other object that impedes the public access and use of any Council road, road reserve, unused road. - (4) ride or drive a vehicle or animal in a manner or in a place which is likely to damage or ruin any grassed area or turf surface or otherwise interfere with the use of the Council Land by another person; - (5) fly or allow to fly any powered model or drone; - (6) pitch, erect or occupy any camp, tent, temporary shelter, movable dwelling, caravan, trailer or vehicle used as a mobile home; - (7) hang, place, affix or erect any advertising sign or advertisement; - (8) play, organise, practise or engage in any organised competitive sport; - (9) engage in, play or practice any game or sport in such a manner as to be a danger to the safety of any person; - (10) operate or allow to be operated, any amusement for which a charge is made; - (11) sell any food, drink or other article or possess any food, drink or other article with the intention of selling it or exposing or offering it for sale; - (12) make a collection for money; - (13) use any sound amplification device; - (14) hold any event, commercial or promotional activity; - (15) conduct personal training services for individuals or groups for which a charge is made; - (16) hold any circus, carnival, fete, festival, or fair; - (17) conduct or celebrate a wedding.

-58. Council Buildings and reserves
+59. Council Buildings and Reserves